 Get Your Company More Cash Using Business Tactics and Inventory Management Software

-Business operations are critically dependent on positive movement of cash.
-Unfortunately, you can’t always pay your bills from sales and profits.
 As a business owner, you need to become the master of your company’s cash flow.
-You also need to control costs and have a good collection system set up for your accounts receivable.
+You also need to control costs and set up a good collection system for your accounts receivable.
 Additionally, you need some solid payment schemes for accounts payable.
-Inventory you carry can tie you down tremendously, so it’s good to stay on top of it with inventory management software.
-Cash flow isn’t the simplest thing to manage, but here are some tips to help you.
+Your inventory can tie you down tremendously, so it’s good to stay on top of it with inventory management software.

-Work out your cash conversion cycle to start keeping your cash flow under control.
-The length of time it takes for resources you put into inventory, production, and sales efforts to turn back into usable cash is the cash conversion cycle.
 The cycle starts when you sell merchandise to customers and purchase inventory for your company; it ends when you have received payments from customers and when you have paid for the goods you bought on credit.
-Relying too much on your trade credit and business credit cards can become problematic, so in order to take the right steps toward speeding up your cash conversion cycle, you need to figure out how long your individual company’s cycle takes.
+Relying too much on your trade credit and business credit cards can become problematic, so to take the right steps toward speeding up your cash conversion cycle, you need to figure out how long your individual company’s cycle takes.

 If you want to get the most out of your money, do business with suppliers who allow the longest payment terms at zero interest.
 The idea is to defer cash outflows as much as possible without sacrificing your credit standing.
 One way of doing away with the need to send money out days before bills are due is to arrange an electronic funds transfer (EFT) system with your bank.
 With an EFT, you can make payments the day they are due.